rmoorewrs/docker/wrl-build/wrlbuild-ubuntu1804/README.md

 - exit the shell when you're done

 ### Caveat:
-This Dockerfile assumes your UID is 1000.
-If this is not the case, then change the UID in the Dockerfile to match your UID.
+This Dockerfile takes the  UID and GID of the builder, so each user needs to build it themselves or override the UID/GID in the alias/command line. i.e. by adding "-e UID=$(id -u) -e GID=$(id -g)"